anprohealthtech-lab/lims-actual/db/migrations/schema.md

-  is_active boolean NOT NULL DEFAULT true, created_at timestamp with time zone NOT NULL DEFAULT now(), updated_at timestamp with time zone NOT NULL DEFAULT now(), CONSTRAINT locations_pkey PRIMARY KEY (id), CONSTRAINT locations_lab_id_fkey FOREIGN KEY (lab_id) REFERENCES public.labs(id) );
+  is_active boolean NOT NULL DEFAULT true, created_at timestamp with time zone NOT NULL DEFAULT now(), updated_at timestamp with time zone NOT NULL DEFAULT now(), is_collection_center boolean NOT NULL DEFAULT true, is_processing_center boolean NOT NULL DEFAULT false, can_receive_samples boolean NOT NULL DEFAULT true, CONSTRAINT locations_pkey PRIMARY KEY (id), CONSTRAINT locations_lab_id_fkey FOREIGN KEY (lab_id) REFERENCES public.labs(id) );